PAN001/All-CNN/task1.md

 ```

 # Experiments
-Due to the lack of GPU resources and long training process, I have no choice but to only train fewer than 10 epoches for each different parameter setting for evaluation.
-The evaluation metrics include the accuracy, loss, and the speed of convergency on test set.
-The experiments are mainly focued on the following four:
+Due to the lack of GPU resources and long training process, I have no choice but to only train fewer than 10 epochs for each different parameter setting for evaluation.
+The evaluation metrics include the accuracy, loss, and the speed of convergence on test set.
+The experiments are mainly focused on the following four:

 1. Different ways of weight initialization
 2. Different ways of data augmentation